-This document describes how Lewknor C of E Primary School intends to fulfil its responsibilities under the Public Sector Equality Duty with regard to its workforce.
+This document describes how Lewknor Church of England Primary School intends to fulfil its responsibilities under the Public Sector Equality Duty with regard to its workforce.
 The Equality Objectives will be published on the Policies page of the school website.

-ACTIONS PROGRESS Update and review the Equal Opportunities policy.
+ACTIONS PROGRESS Review the Equality Policy.
 Policy to be made available to all stakeholders through school website, newsletter and staff meetings.
-By November 2018 Narrow the attainment gap for vulnerable children by ensuring increased opportunities and improved outcomes.
+By February 2024.
+Narrow the attainment gap for disadvantaged children by ensuring increased opportunities and improved outcomes.
 Closely monitor the attainment and progress of disadvantaged children.
 Analysis of teacher assessments (at least three times a year) and annual data.
 Gap to close for specific groups.
 All staff and governors are aware of progress of different groups.
-Promote positive images, which reflect the diversity of the school and community in terms of race, gender and disability, for example in assemblies / collective worship, books, learning materials and in classroom / corridor displays. our school's diversity to be reflected in school displays across all year groups - on-going.
+Promote positive images, which reflect the diversity of the school and community in terms of race, gender and disability, for example in assemblies / collective worship, books, learning materials and in classroom / corridor displays.
+Our school's diversity to be reflected in school displays across all year groups - on-going.
+Pupils to have enriching experiences which help celebrate diversity.